Meet A’shanti

 A’shanti F. Gholar is one of today’s most influential leaders at the intersection of racial equity, gender equity, and politics.
 She was named by She the People as one of “20 Women of Color in Politics to Watch” who will play an impactful role in the 2020 elections and beyond.

-Before the pandemic, A’shanti became the first Black woman to lead Emerge in February 2020.
-But she wasn’t new to the Emerge family then.
-A’shanti grew up in Las Vegas and co-founded Emerge Nevada in 2006–crediting Emerge Nevada’s success in building the first majority-woman state legislature in the country as one of the reasons her nieces and nephews are growing up in a better Nevada.
+She is the President & CEO of Emerge, the nation’s largest network of women elected officials and candidates.
+In February 2020, A’shanti became the first Black woman to lead Emerge – but she wasn’t new to the Emerge family then.
+A’shanti grew up in Las Vegas and co-founded Emerge Nevada in 2006, and credits Emerge Nevada’s success in building the first majority-woman state legislature in the country as one of the reasons her nieces and nephews are growing up in a better Nevada.

-She went on to be named Emerge’s national political director in 2016.
-As political director, A’shanti expanded Emerge’s strategy to include the South, seeing it as fertile ground for Democrats.
-As president, she led the organization in pivoting to center the women of the New American Majority – Black, Brown, and Indigenous women and women of color, as well as LGBTQ+, young, and unmarried women – a political force for winning elections in this country and who deserve better representation in office.
+A’shanti formally joined Emerge as national political director in 2016.
+In that role, she expanded Emerge’s strategy to include the South, seeing it as fertile ground for Democrats.
+As president, she led the organization in pivoting to center the women of the New American Majority — Black, Brown, and Indigenous women and women of color, as well as LGBTQ+, young, and unmarried women — a political force for winning elections in this country and who deserve better representation in office.

 Under A’shanti’s leadership, Emerge has experienced unprecedented growth and success.
-With more than 1,200 alums in office and over 7,000 Democratic women trained to run for office and win, Emerge has become a force to be reckoned with in the political landscape.
+With affiliates in over two dozen states, more than 1,200 alums in office, and over 7,000 Democratic women trained to run for office and win, Emerge has become a force to be reckoned with in the political landscape.
 A’shanti’s vision and strategic direction have been instrumental in this journey.

-The Brown Girls Guide to Politics has become a multi-award-winning podcast, which The Guardian recently recognized as a “practical guide to progressive activism.”
+A’shanti is the founder of The Brown Girls Guide to Politics and its award-winning podcast, which was recognized by The Guardian as a “practical guide to progressive activism.”